Couple thrashed by cops: What's ailing Andheri police station?

-Couple thrashed by cops inside Andheri police station, whose viral video earned Mumbai Police instant national disgrace, is the third incident in just two weeks of crude aggression reported from this police outpost; will CCTVs across stations check police atrocity?
+Couple beaten by cops inside Andheri police station, whose video went viral, is the third incident in 2 weeks of aggression reported from this police outpost; will CCTVs across stations check police atrocity?

 Even before Mumbai Police could live down the uproar that was caused by a viral video of cops beating up a young woman at Lalbaugcha Raja in September, yet another video has emerged of cops brutally dragging and thrashing a young couple.